arkea-tech/Template_Driven_Form/README.md

 ## Description :

 Small project in Angular + Node.js in which the goal is to create a simple form component using Angular template syntax.
-Several features include the user of : ngModel to create two-way data bindings for reading and writing input-control values, template reference variables to share information across HTML elements and CSS classes for handling/displaying validation errors form controls component's behavior.
+Several features is included : ngModel to create two-way data bindings for reading and writing input-control values, template reference variables to share information across HTML elements and CSS classes for handling/displaying validation errors form controls component's behavior.
-The form contains several required fields marks with blue/green/red left sidebars along a submit button which can be used only if requirements are satisfied.
+The form contains several required fields marks with blue/green/red left sidebars along a submit button which can be used only if the requirements are satisfied.

 The project is based on a Angular form tutorial wich can be found here : https://angular.io/guide/forms.